Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture

 Some people decide to avoid gluten without a diagnosis of intolerance and experience renewed health, which is a great reason for avoiding the substance.
 The grains that contain gluten are otherwise healthy and nutritious, however, so it's a shame to avoid them unnecessarily.
 A person may find that they can tolerate one of the gluten-containing grains and not another.
 Wheat may be troublesome while rye may not be, for example.

 Meats, fish, vegetables, legumes or pulses, fruits, nuts, seeds, eggs, and milk (if a person isn’t dairy-intolerant in addition to being gluten-intolerant) are good foods for a gluten-free diet.
 As soon as these foods are processed, packaged, canned, or preserved, though, gluten may be introduced as an additive.
 The ingredients in packaged and processed products should always be checked carefully.
 Even non-dairy milks may contain small quantities of gluten.

 Guidelines for Baking

-If you buy a flour from a manufacturer that also makes products that contain gluten, check that the gluten-free products are made in a separate facility to avoid gluten contamination.
+If you buy a flour from a manufacturer that also makes products that contain gluten, check that the flour is made in a separate facility to avoid gluten contamination.
 When you buy gluten-free flours in stores, make sure that they are packaged instead of being located in bins, where the scoop may have been in contact with a grain that contains gluten.

 In gluten-free baking, a combination of flours works best, since there in no one flour that is completely suitable as a replacement for wheat or other gluten-containing grains.
 There are a number of gluten-free flours that you can experiment with, depending on what is available and affordable in your area.
 Different flour combinations will give a different taste in the final product.
 Some companies sell flour mixes that are already prepared.